pvergiliusmaro/on-the-radar/README.md

 **Known limitations:**
 * Chrome only (no Arc, Brave, Firefox)
 * Perplexity Tasks requires a Pro subscription ($20/month)
-* Monitoring prompt uses a static company list that needs manual update after each triage session.
-I attempted to automate via Perplexity’s Google Drive integration but hit platform limitations; I ultimately decided a once-a-week manual update was an acceptable tradeoff over paying for API credits.
+* There are still a number of manual steps-I started down the path of full automation but realized it was overkill.
+A little tab-switching and copy-pasting is an acceptable tradeoff.

 *Built May 2026*